 Mexico City stretches for miles and miles.
 The outer edges extend past the limits of the eye — as wide as the eye is long — as if you’re standing at the edge of the Pacific Ocean and looking for Asia.

 At almost 8,000 feet, Mexico City has a bizarre climate.
 On rainy summer afternoons, the clouds hug the city as if they’re leaning in to kiss the pastel-colored architecture or swooping in for a taste of warm tortillas, fresh-off-the-comal, topped with zesty, sweat-inducing salsa.
 Perched atop a volcanic plateau, the summer rains arrive every evening, right at 6pm, with the precision of a Swiss train.

 A Dangerous History

 I had planned a visit to Mexico City three years ago during my senior year of college.
 We nixed the trip because our parents said that Mexico City was “too dangerous.”
-Deterred by the authoritarian word of mom and dad, we visited Panama instead.
+Deterred by the authoritarian decree of mom and dad, we visited Panama instead.

 In Mexico City, every young woman I spoke with mentioned neighborhoods where they were and weren’t allowed to go.
 The culture of protection was consistent and their mothers check in on them repeatedly.
 This paranoia must stem from the danger — particularly bad for women — which has historically plagued the Mexican capitol.
 Company executives that I spoke with also mentioned that security is a priority for them, and as a result, they are private and secretive.

 For women in particular, the statistics validate the safety concerns: Mexico City has a high documented prevalence of gender-based violence against women, ranging from 20-30% in a woman's lifetime.